Burnout Recovery, Stress and Anxiety Solutions with Elena

 I created this section to explore stress, burnout and anxiety through analysis, reflection and practical interpretation.

-The emphasis is on understanding patterns of strain and capacity, rather than promoting solutions or self-improvement.
+The focus is on understanding patterns of pressure, capacity and recovery, rather than on promoting quick fixes or self-improvement strategies.

 Blog

-This blog offers reflective writing on stress, burnout and anxiety, informed by clinical practice, organisational work and lived experience.
+The blog offers reflections on stress, burnout and anxiety, informed by clinical practice, organisational work and lived experience.

 Articles & Clinical Commentary